aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 ### Step 9 - Setting up a separate session store

-As currently configured the Laravel session infrastructure will by default use a redis store named `redis` from the `stores` array of the cache.php file.
+As currently configured the Laravel session infrastructure will by default use a redis store named `redis` from the `stores` array of the `config/cache.php` file.
+This `redis` store is typically configured to be used as a redis cache store, hence it is typically configured to use the `cache` connection from `config/database.php`.

 It will then override the `connection` setting within that store with the `connection` setting in the `config/session.php` file.
 This behavior is hard coded in the framework SessionHandler and is opaque and confusing to a user.

-Also this redis store is typically configured to be used as a redis cache store so using it for the session seems a little hacky.

-> Note: I am not sure why the framework needs to override the session store connection since the store itself specifies a connection.
-My guess is it is because the framework by default is using the `redis` cache store which might be getting shared for caching functionality as well that might need to use a different connection.
+By default the framework overrides the connection by a hard coded `cache` connection, which the `redis` store is already configured to use when using redis for caching.

+The effect of all this is that the session and the cache end up sharing the same redis `cache` connection.
-We can change the default behavior of the framework by explicitly selecting the redis store to use, using the `store` setting in the session.php file.

-We can choose to explitly select the `redis` cache store that is already selected by default by the framework.
+However we can change the default behavior of the framework by explicitly selecting a different redis store to use by using the `store` configuration setting in the `config/session.php` file.
+This separate store can be configured to use the spearate session connection that we added to `config/database.php` for use by the Laravel session.

-Or we can choose a separate cache store that we can add to the cache.php file.

-I like to create a separate redis store named `session` in the `stores` array of the cache.php file.
-This way even if someone removes the original `redis` store because it is unused, then the redis session will continue will work.
+So let us create a separate redis store named `session` in the `stores` array of the `config/cache.php` file.

 Open the cache.php file and add the `session` store: